ErikSorensen26/VirtualRouter/docs/architecture/ARCHITECTURE.md

 Structural changes to `OwnedListField<T, K, H>` fire applier `H`.
 The CLI layer writes to the registry; it never calls protocol code directly.

+**Validation** (`ContextProvider` + `ValidateFn`): A field can also carry a `ValidateFn<T>`, the same shape as `ApplyFn` but returning `bool`.
+It runs synchronously inside `set()`, before the value is committed and before the applier fires.
+Returning `false` rejects the write outright — the field's state and value are left unchanged, and `set()` reports failure to the caller.
+Like appliers, a validator only runs once its `SubRegistry` has a bound `ContextProvider`; an unbound field accepts any value of the right type, same as one with no applier.
+This is the mechanism behind CLI-level rejections that the type system can't express on its own — a range check or a policy constraint that depends on other configured state, not just the field's type.

+Rejected alternative: Validating in the CLI layer, ahead of the registry write.
+That would duplicate the constraint at every call site that could write the field — CLI, config-file load, and any future config API — instead of once, on the field itself, enforced no matter which path reaches it.

 **Field access:**
 ```cpp
 // Optional field: